Relief, Anxiety As Europe Resumes AstraZeneca Jabs - UrduPoint

 "I feel sad because, of course it is better to be safe, to study (the evidence), but in the end nothing changed, so we just lost four days," said Francesco, 53.

-- 'There is a problem' - Germany, the Netherlands, Spain, Portugal and France are also lifting their suspension of the jab following the EMA's advice -- although the latter recommended it only be given to people aged 55 and over.
+- 'There is a problem' - Germany, the Netherlands, Spain, Portugal and France are also lifting their suspension of the jab following the EMA's advice -- although France recommended it only be given to people aged 55 and over.

 "I have been a bit worried in the last few days with the suspension of the AstraZeneca vaccine...
 I asked myself what did they inject me with?" said Jeanne Capestan, a 52-year-old photo editor in Paris who had her first jab earlier this month.